TrevorBarns/luxart-vehicle-control-extras/Type C - Federal Signal UNITROL + Soundoff Signal nERGY 400/README.md

 #### CREDITS:
-* All Federal Signal and Soundoff Tones were obtained from the manafacturs site
+* All Federal Signal Unitrol and Soundoff Signal 400 Series Tones were obtained from the manafacturs site
 * Misc.
 Fire by _MrLucky8_ - [LCPDFR - American Fire Sirens 1.1](https://www.lcpdfr.com/downloads/gta5mods/audio/13310-american-fire-sirens)
 * _arkhunter_ for updates and tone name corrections